UniversalDependencies/UD_Italian-ISDT/README.md

 <tr><td>UD2</td><td>New data</td><td>Various sentences</td><td>2,504</td><td>150</td></tr>
 </table>

+Sentences ids explicitly mark the source of the sentence.

-## Corpus splitting
+# Corpus splitting

-After removing duplicate sentences, the Corpus has been randomly split as follows:
+The Corpus (14,167 sentences; 278,429 tokens; 298,344 words) has been randomly split as follows:

-* it-ud-train.conllu: 301138 tokens (11699 sentences)
+* it-ud-train.conllu: 257616 tokens (13121 sentences)
-* it-ud-dev.conllu: 13123 tokens (489 sentences)
+* it-ud-dev.conllu: 11133 tokens (564 sentences)
-* it-ud-test.conllu: 13186 tokens (489 sentences)
+* it-ud-test.conllu: 9680 tokens (482 sentences)

-## Changelog V1.1 May 15 2015

-Version 1.1 of the data.
-Changes from the previous version include.
+# Changelog

+* 2018-04-01 v2.2
+  * Additional corrections of 1340 arcs, specifically:
+    - 525 arcs retrieved with the methodology already used in the previous release, applied to the rest of the treebank;
+    - 815 non-projective arcs were also corrected.
+  * Added to the train set a new section of 2Parole, a newspaper of simplified Italian texts (283 sentences, 4985 tokens)

+* 2017-11-01 v2.1
+  * Corrected 786 dependency errors distributed into 567 sentences:
+    * Auxiliary verbs erroneously treated as head of a dependency relation
+    * Bare past participles functioning as adjectival modifiers of nouns erroneously annotated as clausal modifiers
+    * Adjectives functioning as secondary predicates erroneously annotated as adjectival modifiers
+    * Coordinating conjunctions erroneously headed by the first conjunct
+    * Oblique nominal arguments erroneously annotated as nominal modifiers
+    * Nonfinite verbs functioning as nominals erroneously annotated as oblique nominals
+  * Consistency in the treatment of fixed multi-word expressions has been checked and improved.

+* 2017-02-15 v2.0
+  * Changes to comply with V2.
+  * Splitting revised to comply with shared task.

+* 2016-11-01 v1.4
+  * Complete revision of the treatment of clitic pronouns
+  * Added dependency subtype expl:pass, used in passive constructions
+  * Added a new collection of texts from 2Parole, a newspaper of simplified Italian texts (25995 tokens)

+* 2016-05-01 v1.3
+  * Added feature value PronType=Ord for ordinal pronouns
+  * Added feature value PronType=Predet for predeterminers
+  * Added feature value NumType=Range
+  * Added feature value NumType=Gen
+  * Added sentence full text as comment
+  * Added SpaceAfter=No, needed for recovering original text
+  * Fixed errors found running content validation queries

+* 2015-11-01 v1.2
+  * Added dependencies expl:impers as specialization of expl for impersonal clitic pronouns
+  * Fixed case in articulated preposition, previously lost during splitting
+  * More fixes to xcomp/ccomp distinction
+  * Harmonization of case marking for infinitive verbs introduced by articles
+  * Harmonization of Light Verb constructions
+  * Eliminated duplicated sentences and overlappings train/dev and train/test
+  * Added short sentences to train

+* 2015-05-15 v1.1
   * Added Italian section of ParTUT (71645 tokens)
   * Checked SYM
   * Checked X
   * Added more negation adverbs
   * Eliminated Gender=Com and Number=Com
   * Eliminated Negation=Neg
   * Added language specific feature PronType=Clit
   * Changed 'case' into 'mark' for 'xcomp'
   * Fixed xcomp/ccomp distinction
   * Checked dependencies marked 'dep', and resolved most of them

-## Changelog V1.2 November 1st 2015

-Version 1.2 of the data.
-Changes from the previous version include.

-* Added dependencies expl:impers as specialization of expl for impersonal clitic pronouns
-* Fixed case in articulated preposition, previously lost during splitting
-* More fixes to xcomp/ccomp distinction
-* Harmonization of case marking for infinitive verbs introduced by articles
-* Harmonization of Light Verb constructions
-* Eliminated duplicated sentences and overlappings train/dev and train/test
-* Added short sentences to train

-## Changelog V1.3 May 1st 2016

-Version 1.3 of the data.
-Changes from the previous version include.

-* Added feature value PronType=Ord for ordinal pronouns
-* Added feature value PronType=Predet for predeterminers
-* Added feature value NumType=Range
-* Added feature value NumType=Gen
-* Added sentence full text as comment
-* Added SpaceAfter=No, needed for recovering original text
-* Fixed errors found running content validation queries

-## Changelog V1.4 Novembre 1st 2016

-Version 1.4 of the data.
-Changes from the previous version include.

-* Complete revision of the treatment of clitic pronouns
-* Added dependency subtype expl:pass, used in passive constructions
-* Added a new collection of texts from 2Parole, a newspaper of simplified Italian texts (25995 tokens)

-## Changelog V2.0 February 2017

-Version 2.0 of the data.
-Changes from the previous version include.

-* Changes to comply with V2.
-* Splitting revised to comply with shared task.

-## Acknowledgments

-We wish to thank all of the contributors to the original annotation efforts, as well as the supporting organizations, i.e. the Institute for Computational Linguistics "A. Zampolli", the University of Pisa, and the University of Torino.

-## References
+# References

 * Cristina Bosco, Vincenzo Lombardo, Leonardo Lesmo, Daniela Vassallo.
 2000.
   [Building a treebank for italian: a data-driven annotation schema](http://www.di.unito.it/~bosco/publicat/lrec00.zip).
 In *Proceedings of LREC 2000*, Athens, Greece.